lisa-lumos/Snowflake/08-queries.md

 - Any config options that affect the results have not changed.
 - The table's micro-partitions have not changed (not reclustered/consolidated).

-By default, result reuse is enabled, but can be overridden at the account/user/session level using the USE_CACHED_RESULT session param.
+By default, result cache is enabled, but can be overridden at the account/user/session level using the `USE_CACHED_RESULT` session param.

 Post-processing Query Results use cases:
 - You are developing a complex query step-by-step, you want to add a new layer on top of the previous query and run the new query without recalculating the prev results.
 - The previous query was a SHOW/DESCRIBE/CALL statement, or a SP, which returns results in a form that are not easy to reuse.

-Post-processing can be performed using the RESULT_SCAN table function, which returns the results of a previous query as a "table".
+Post-processing can be performed using the `RESULT_SCAN` table function, which returns the results of a previous query as a "table".

 ## Distinct counts
 Ways to get the num of rows with distinct values: